 Chavez makes her MCU debut in Doctor Strange and the Multiverse of Madness, played by Xochitl Gomez, and is endlessly pursued by villains who want to claim her powers for themselves.

 WandaVision was supposed to connect directly to Doctor Strange in the Multiverse of Madness, with the titular sorcerer originally written to appear in the final moments of the show.
 When it was decided the TV show should focus solely on Wanda, Strange was written out — meaning Multiverse of Madness had to be rewritten.

-While it’s unclear how Wanda and Strange will connect in the film, it’s easy to assume they’ll collide because Wanda has embraced her chaos magic and grown in power.
 As a protector of the universe, Strange is obligated to keep track of any potential threats to peace, and Wanda is undoubtedly now a major player in the MCU’s magic stakes.

 The ending of WandaVision left Wanda’s alignment and intentions purposefully unclear, but given her immense recent losses and newfound power, it could be that she ends up causing trouble for Strange.